Pier 57 to reopen to the public, clearing the way for next steps on Seattle’s new downtown waterfront project

 Construction is currently expected to begin in 2022 and to take about two years.

-Seattle Times staff reporter Daniel Beekman contributed to this report.
+Staff reporter Daniel Beekman contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.